These best books set in school provide the most compelling setting for themes like coming-of-age, young love, and drama with classmates.

 The Secret History by Donna Tartt

-The Secret History by Donna Tartt, author of The Goldfinch is a MUST READ for book lovers, and it’s the ultimate thriller/suspense/mystery book.
+The Secret History by Donna Tartt, author of The Goldfinch is a MUST READ for book lovers, and it’s the ultimate thriller/suspense/mystery dark academia book.
 A favorite of Reese Witherspoon and Jenna Bush Hager, I knew I had to read it!
 It’s a modern classic for sure, with some of the best writing (especially dialogue) I’ve ever read.

 The Secret History is about an outcast from California, desperate to fit in, who attends a preppy college in Vermont in the ’80s and becomes friends with his fellow Greek classmates, a dark crew.
-Ultimately, their obsession with Greek has deadly consequences, and the novel explores the lead-up to these events as well as the aftermath, in which the crew spiral downward in processing the gravity of their actions.
+Ultimately, their obsession with Greek has deadly consequences, and the novel explores the lead-up to these events as well as the aftermath, in which the crew spirals downward in processing the gravity of their actions.

-It gave me the vibes of Catcher in the Rye and The Talented Mr. Ripley.
+It gave me the vibes of The Catcher in the Rye and The Talented Mr. Ripley.
 The ending had a lot of suspense, and I felt like there was a lot of payoff and really no way of “figuring out” where it would go.
 I also adored the picturesque setting and 80’s school mood.
 It’s one of the best books set in school because I felt transported to the time and also like I actually knew the characters, and I was constantly trying to “cast” them for a hypothetical movie.

 In conclusion, PUT THIS ONE ON YOUR LIST!